michaelholmes4/NNComp/Plugin/README.md

 ## Usage
 ### Use C++ implementation in own project
 An efficient C++ implementation is provided for LSTM, RNN and GRU networks.
-They can be run directly using the generated `.h` files from the `training` module.
+They can be run directly using the generated `.h` files from the `Training` module.
 Alternatively, a model from `pretrained_models` can be used.
 1. Include the model `.h` file in the project.
 2. Download the Eigen linear algebra library [here](https://eigen.tuxfamily.org/).
 3. Ensure the `Eigen/Dense` and `layers.h` are included in the project paths.